Intermountain parents, staff want care for children to be extended; threaten to sue

 “The nature of our work can be especially stressful,” she said.
 “Our current leadership is dedicated to improving the work environment to retain current employees and recruit new employees.”

 The board’s Sept.
-11 resolution state it was the Residential Leadership Team that “self-directed the closure of the two remaining cottages."
+11 resolution states it was the Residential Leadership Team that “self-directed the closure of the two remaining cottages."

 However, members of the Residential Leadership Team dispute that and told the Independent Record that they had submitted a 12-page proposal to the board in early August, proposing a plan to address the staffing crisis.